hofstra/coyote/sources/_posts/2015-08-13-image-nuevo-coyote.md

 tags:
 - Coyote as Art
 img: /sources/img/nuevo-coyote.jpg
-citation_title:
+citation_title: El Nuevo Coyote
 citation_url: https://www.loc.gov/item/99615880
 citation_biblio: Guadalupe Posada, José.
 “El Nuevo Coyote.”
 Print.
 1930-1950.
-Library of Congress, Washington, D.C.
+Library of Congress, Washington, D.C. https://www.loc.gov/item/99615880
 ---
 This game board illustration depicts a moment of predation.
 In the center of the image, a coyote is attacking a sheep.
 There are also chickens depicted in the squares.